-- The runner (brief)
+- The runner

-- Conductors (brief)
+- Conductors

-- Recipes and handlers (brief)
+- Recipes and handlers

 - File event monitor (Watchdog)

 - Events (important to clarify how file events work since I refer to it in the method section)

-- Testing (brief)
+- Testing

 2.2.3 The socket library

 The socket library[1], included in the Python Standard Library, serves as an interface for the Berkeley sockets API.
 The Berkeley sockets API, originally developed for the Unix operating system, has become the standard for network communication across multiple platforms.
 It allows programs to create 'sockets', which are endpoints in a network communication path, for the purpose of sending and receiving data.